probe-dock/probe-dock-site/_drafts/2016-02-02-probedock-v0.1.14.md

 Also make sure you have created your project in Probe Dock.

 Log in to Probe Dock and go to your organization's page.
-If you do not already have a technical user, go to your organization's members page:
+If you do not already have a technical user, go to the members page:

 ![Organization Members Page]({{ page.media_folder }}/organization-members.png)